-12. The Rapporteur may issue a protection measure to:
+12. The Special Rapporteur may issue a protection measure to:

 (a) Any body of the executive branch of the government of the Party concerned, especially the ministers responsible for environment, justice and foreign affairs; and

+(b) Any other public authority of the Party concerned within the definition of article 2(2) of the Convention.

-(b) Immediate protection measure
+Immediate protection measure

-13. An immediate protection measure is a protection measure issued to the Party concerned by the Rapporteur on an urgent basis before the completion of the Rapporteur’s investigation.
-Applying a precautionary approach, an immediate protection measure can be issued by the Rapporteur at any point after the complaint has been determined to be admissible.
-The Rapporteur may issue an immediate protection measure if he/she has reasonable grounds to believe that a person is very likely to face, or is presently facing, persecution, penalization, or harassment for exercising his/her rights under the Convention.
+13. An immediate protection measure is a protection measure issued to the Party concerned by the Special Rapporteur on an urgent basis before the completion of the Special Rapporteur’s investigation.
+Applying a precautionary approach, an immediate protection measure can be issued by the Special Rapporteur at any point after the complaint has been determined to be admissible.
+The Special Rapporteur may issue an immediate protection measure if he/she has reasonable grounds to believe that a person is very likely to face, or is presently facing, persecution, penalization, or harassment for exercising his/her rights under the Convention.

 Ongoing protection measure

-14. An ongoing protection measure is a protection measure issued to the Party concerned by the Rapporteur upon him or her concluding that the Party concerned has or may have violated article 3 (8) of the Convention.
-The ongoing protection measure will remain in force until it is lifted by the Rapporteur, the Meeting of the Parties or, by the Compliance Committee if a referral is made to it (see para.
+14. An ongoing protection measure is a protection measure issued to the Party concerned by the Special Rapporteur upon him or her concluding that the Party concerned has or may have violated article 3 (8) of the Convention.
+The ongoing protection measure will remain in force until it is lifted by the Special Rapporteur, the Meeting of the Parties or, by the Compliance Committee if a referral is made to it (see para.
 15(b) below).

 H. Relationship with the Compliance Committee

-15. The purpose of the Rapporteur is to provide a “rapid response” aimed at preventing or stopping penalization, persecution or harassment arising in relation to alleged violations of article 3 (8) of the Convention.
-As such, the procedure overseen by the Rapporteur is complementary to the procedures of the Compliance Committee and its establishment does not in any way change the Committee’s procedures for considering communications, submissions, secretariat referrals and requests in accordance with decision I/7.
-Thus, a complaint may be made to the Rapporteur while a related case is pending before the Compliance Committee and vice versa.
-The Rapporteur shall interact with the Compliance Committee in the following ways:
+15. The purpose of the Special Rapporteur is to provide a “rapid response” aimed at preventing or stopping penalization, persecution or harassment arising in relation to alleged violations of article 3 (8) of the Convention.
+As such, the procedure overseen by the Special Rapporteur is complementary to the procedures of the Compliance Committee and its establishment does not in any way change the Committee’s procedures for considering communications, submissions, secretariat referrals and requests in accordance with decision I/7.
+Thus, a complaint may be made to the Special Rapporteur while a related case is pending before the Compliance Committee and vice versa.
+The Special Rapporteur shall interact with the Compliance Committee in the following ways:

-(a) The Rapporteur will keep the Compliance Committee informed of his/her work;
+(a) The Special Rapporteur will keep the Compliance Committee informed of his/her work;

-(b) Depending on the serious and/or systemic nature of the particular violation(s) of article 3 (8) alleged, the Rapporteur may make a referral to the Compliance Committee.
+(b) Depending on the serious and/or systemic nature of the particular violation(s) of article 3 (8) alleged, the Special Rapporteur may make a referral to the Compliance Committee.
 Upon receiving such a referral, the Committee will forward it to the Party concerned, which shall thereafter have three months to provide its response.
-The Compliance Committee, upon adopting its findings, may decide to lift or uphold any protection measures issued by the Rapporteur;
+The Compliance Committee, upon adopting its findings, may decide to lift or uphold any protection measures issued by the Special Rapporteur;

-(c) Pursuant to paragraph 25 (d) of the annex to decision I/7, the Compliance Committee may, at any time, decide to seek the advice or assistance of the Rapporteur when dealing with matters related to article 3 (8).
-For example, in the course of the Committee’s review of the progress made by a Party concerned in implementing findings of non-compliance with article 3 (8), the Committee may seek the expert input of the Rapporteur.
+(c) Pursuant to paragraph 25 (d) of the annex to decision I/7, the Compliance Committee may, at any time, decide to seek the advice or assistance of the Special Rapporteur when dealing with matters related to article 3 (8).
+For example, in the course of the Committee’s review of the progress made by a Party concerned in implementing findings of non-compliance with article 3 (8), the Committee may seek the expert input of the Special Rapporteur.

-I. The Rapporteur’s reporting obligations
+I. The Special Rapporteur’s reporting obligations

-16. The Rapporteur shall be under the authority of the Meeting of the Parties.
+16. The Special Rapporteur shall be under the authority of the Meeting of the Parties.
 To that end:

-(a) The Rapporteur shall report to each session of the Meeting of the Parties.
-Pending sessions of the Meeting of the Parties, the Rapporteur shall keep the Bureau and the Working Group of the Parties informed on a regular basis;
+(a) The Special Rapporteur shall report to each session of the Meeting of the Parties.
+Pending sessions of the Meeting of the Parties, the Special Rapporteur shall keep the Bureau and the Working Group of the Parties informed on a regular basis;